bsponny/SipNChip/README.md

 ## Organization procedures

-The Django project will be automatically set up in the `app` folder, and all application files will be organized according to Django's required structure.
+The Django project will be automatically set up in the `SipNChip` folder, and all application files will be organized according to Django's required structure.
 All other resources for the project can be found in the `docs` folder.

 ## Naming scheme